OpenPanzerProject/Scout-ESC/README.md

 # To-Do List
 If you want to contribute to the project here are a few firmware improvements that still need work:
-  * Add auto-baud detection code.
-Sabertooth can do it somehow, so it must be possible.
-  * Add serial commands 6 through 13 compatible with Sabertooth protocol (low resolution and mixed-mode driving).
+  * Add serial commands 6-13 and 16-17 compatible with Sabertooth protocol (low resolution commands, mixed-mode driving, ramping, and adjustable deadband).
   * Characterize empirically the board heat profile at various currents, and improve the fan control algorithm.
   * Test various fans and decide on a specific model.

 # Specifications